lvonw/DynamoDB-Project/README.md

 bar after starting up the docker compose stack.
 For instructions on how to do this see [Deployment](#Deployment).

+To login to the control panel you will need to enter the following credentials on the landing page:
+1. Set the System to _PostgreSQL_
+2. Set the server to _postgresdb:5432_
+3. Set the username to _postgres_
+4. Set the Password to _1234_
+5. Set the Database to _dvdrental_

 ## Teamwork

 | Task  | Leopold   | Finn  |